maxkorsov/iridium/README.md

 **[Download](https://github.com/maxkorsov/iridium/wiki/Download) | [Features](https://github.com/maxkorsov/iridium/wiki/Features)**

 *[ParticleCore](https://github.com/ParticleCore) stopped developing and updating this **javascript** application for YouTube.
 Now, starting with version 1.0, only the version for expanding the Firefox browser is being developed.
 (Development is slow and there are still not many features.)*

+***!!!*** *Attention all links to [Donate](https://github.com/maxkorsov/iridium/wiki/Donate) on this site and in Iridium app are saved and belong to ParticleCore.
+If you wish, you can thank ParticleCore for his excellent work.*